-Copyright © 2016 by MusicAlliance Inc. All rights reserved.
+Copyright © 2021 by MusicAlliance Inc. All Rights Reserved.

 INSTRUMENT: If your child is going to use a used instrument, have it checked by an instrument repair person to be sure it is in top playing condition.
 If you need an instrument, you may rent a new instrument at the music store of your choice.

-Q. Does my child need to be able to read music to join the band?
+Q. Does my child need to be able to read music to join?

-A. No, the band director will teach your child how to read music, how to play the instrument and how to handle and care for the instrument.
+A. No, the MusicAlliance instructor will teach your child how to read music, how to play the instrument and how to handle and care for the instrument.

-Q. My child takes piano lessons, how will this affect learning to play a band instrument?
+Q. My child takes piano lessons, how will this affect learning to play another instrument?

-A. The music reading skills and coordination your child has gained from studying the piano will be very helpful in learning to play a band instrument.
-Many students study both piano and a band instrument, with half their practice time allotted to each.
+A. The music reading skills and coordination your child has gained from studying the piano will be very helpful in learning to play another instrument.
+Many students study both piano and a second instrument, with half their practice time allotted to each.

 Q. How much time should my child practice at home?

-A. Each band director has different expectations as to home practice, so please consult your child's band teacher for specifics.
+A. Each MusicAlliance instructor has different expectations as to home practice, so please consult your child's teacher for specifics.
 In general, we suggest scheduling home practice sessions either before or after other homework or as a break in the middle of other homework.
 Providing your child with a quiet place and a regular time to practice will ensure success.
 Remember that 5 minutes of home practice is better than none at all.

 Q. My child has braces or is going to get braces.
-Will this prohibit learning to play a band instrument?
+Will this prohibit them from learning to play a woodwind or brass instrument?

-A. Many orthodontists agree that braces will not severely limit your child's participation in band.
+A. Many orthodontists agree that braces will not severely limit your child's ability to play a woodwind or brass instrument.
 Any instrument can be played with braces.